Kushalgopal/AzureARM_M02/README.md

 It downloads pre-reuisites and respective installation files from the location you specify.
 It also installs IBM MQ Server in non-interactive mode.

-All these parameters may be edited in install.sh script.
+All these parameters may be edited in install_mqm.sh script.